lvcabral/brs-desktop/docs/how-to-use.md

 ### Device Menu

 - Display Modes - Defines the default UI resolution of the emulated device
   - SD 480p - Emulates a device with resolution of 720x480
   - HD 720p - Emulates a device with resolution of 1280x720
   - FHD 1080p - Emulates a device with resolution of 1920x1080
 - TV Overscan Modes - Allows emulation of TV overscan effect
   - Disable - Shows the entire image with no cropping or guide lines
   - Guide Lines - Shows guide lines delimiting a potential hidden area by the TV overscan
   - Enabled - Crops the image to emulate the TV overscan effect
 - BrightScript App Localization - Submenu with all languages available for app localization
 - Web Application Installer - See [documentation](remote-access.md#web-application-installer)
 - External Control Protocol - See [documentation](remote-access.md#brightscript-remote-console)
 - BrightScript Remote Console - See [documentation](remote-access.md#brightscript-remote-console)
-- Reset Device - Resets the emulator releasing any app from the memory, also reloading Dev Tools
+- Reset Device - Resets the emulator releasing any app from the memory, also reloading Developer Tools

 ### View Menu